l0k0ms/log-workshop/workshop/exercise_2/README.md

     sudo systemctl start datadog-agent
 ```

+This means that the Datadog agent is up and running and is ready to be configured.

 ## Gathering Data

 We have 3 types of log: **full text** | **JSON** | **UDP**, we need to configure our agent accordingly ([Log collection documentation][5])